 April 30, 1989 David Dowie of Kodiak and Martin Ferguson died of inhalation of toxic gasses aboard the Margaret G while fishing near Hawaii.

-June 5, 1989 One person was lost when the32 foot salmon fishing vessel Fleet Commander capsized and sank in the Barren Islands carrying a load of lumber.
+June 5, 1989 Laura Murphy was lost when the 32 foot salmon fishing vessel Fleet Commander capsized and sank in Cook Inlet carrying a load of lumber from Kenai to Chinitna Bay.

 June 20, 1989 One person was lost when the40 foot fiberglass salmon fishing vessel Sound Investor capsized in the Port of Valdez.